-Child covered by: • Individual who is not a parent (i.e. stepparent or Treat the person the same as a parent when making the order of benefits determination: See Child of content above. grandparent) Active or inactive employee The plan covering you as an A plan that covers the person This rule does not apply if: The plan that covers you as a retired or laid-off employee or as a dependent of a retired or laid-off employee does not have this rule, and as a result, the plans do not agree on the order of benefits The "Covered under the plan as an employee, retired employee or dependent" row above can determine the order of benefits active employee (or as a dependent of an active employee) is primary to a plan covering you as a laid off or retired employee (or as a dependent of a former employee). as a laid off or retired employee (or as a dependent of a former employee) is secondary to a plan that covers the person as an active employee (or as a dependent of an active employee).
+Child of: The order of benefit payments i c.

+. ,

+Parents separated or diversed or pat living • The plan of the custodial parent pays first

+divorced or not living • The plan of the spouse of the custodial parent (if any)

+together, whether or pays second

+not they have ever been The plan of the noncusto

+married and there is no f the noncustodial parent (if

+court-order any) pays last

+Child covered by: Treat the person the same as a parent when making the order

+Individual who is not a of benefits determination:

+parent (i.e. stepparent

+or grandparent) See Child of content above.

+Child of: The rules shown for parents wil l apply, as if the persons were

+Persons who are not his or her parents of the child.

+parents

+Child of: The plan that has covered the p erson longer is primary.

+Parents, who is also covered

+under a spouse's plan If coverage under the plans beg

+and secondary coverage is base d on the birthday rule of the

+parents and spouse.

+Active or inactive employee The plan covering you as an A plan that covers the person

+active employee (or as a as a laid off or retired

+This rule does not apply if: dependent of an active employee (or as a dependent

+The plan that covers employee) is primary to a plan of a former employee) is

+you as a retired or laid- covering you as a laid off or secondary to a plan that

+off employee or as a retired employee (or as a covers the person as an active

+dependent of a retired dependent of a former employee (or as a dependent

+or laid-off employee employee). of an active employee).

+does not have this rule,

+and as a result, the

+plans do not agree on

+the order of benefits

+• The "Covered under the

+plan as an employee,

+retired employee or

+dependent" row above

+can determine the order

+of benefits

+Si benento

 COBRA or state continuation This rule does not apply if: The other plan does not have this rule, and as a result, the plans do not agree on the order of benefits The "Covered under the plan as an employee, retired employee or dependent" row above can determine the order of benefits The plan covering you as an employee or retiree, or the dependent of an employee or retiree, is primary to COBRA or state continuation coverage.
 COBRA or state continuation coverage is secondary to the plan that covers the person as an employee or retiree, or the dependent of an employee or retiree.
-Longer or shorter length of coverage If none of the above rules deter plan that has covered the perso mine the order of payment, the n longer is primary.
+Longer or shorter length of coverage If none of the above rules determine the order of payment, the plan that has covered the person longer is primary.
 Other rules do not apply If none of the above rules apply, the plans share expenses equally.
+This plan will not pay more than it would have paid had it been the primary plan.